jbruws/acsim/README.md

 ### Docker container

-A Docker image is available for ACSIM, although it doesn't have persistent storage (yet).
-You can use it to test ACSIM or quickly spin up an instance.
+A Docker image is available for ACSIM.
+You can use it to test the engine or quickly spin up an instance.
 Run:

 `# docker run --net=host jbruws/acsim:0.10`